We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In an analysis of 11 studies, alpha-lipoic acid significantly lowered levels of the inflammatory marker C-reactive protein (CRP) in adults with high levels of CRP (29).

-Summary Alpha-lipoic acid has strong antioxidant properties, which may reduce inflammation and skin aging, promote healthy nerve function, lower heart disease risk factors and slow down the progression of memory loss disorders.
+Alpha-lipoic acid has strong antioxidant properties, which may reduce inflammation and skin aging, promote healthy nerve function, lower heart disease risk factors, and slow the progression of memory loss disorders.

 Alpha-lipoic acid is generally considered safe with little to no side effects.